 The work includes identifying core beliefs created by negative past experiences (such as ‘I am not safe’ or ‘I am not good enough’), and working with the body and the nervous system to process these beliefs.

 One of the core tenants of this work is to always start with what is working and feels OK, and only gradually work with what is painful.
 A great analogy for this is that you should always be standing on the shore (the safe place) and putting your foot in the water (the trauma) and never feel you are being swept out to sea by the trauma.
 If that doesn’t feel very possible to you, we will work to develop resources for safety before doing any other work.

-That means (in my very humble opinion) that all good therapists should be continuing go to trainings to learn more, and should do their own work to identify blind spots.
+In my humble opinion, all therapists should be continuing to go to trainings to learn more, and should do their own work to identify blind spots.
 Because of the complexities of this work, it is also an industry standard that all therapists have consultation/supervision about their work.
 This is something it is always worth asking when you are choosing a new therapist.

 Beyond this, it is often a question of good fit.
 Each of us has our own imprints and experiences that lead us to feel that one person is safe and competent and another is less so.
 The more we can attune to our own inner wisdom on this, the more we can find practitioners that can meet our needs.
 The work can also go more rapidly when your own nervous system feels it is in the right place.